stormid/scaffold/docs/making-websites/css.md

 ### Grid classNames
 A `.grid` containing element will set up a CSS grid.

-Each child element should have a `.col` className to indicate that it should be a column, with one or more utility column size classNames to indicate width at different breakpoints.
+Each child element should have one or more utility column size class names to indicate width at different breakpoints.

 Based on the default 12 column grid, 1 column will be 1/12th of the width of the containing element, 12 columns the full width.